 Strand Foundation 1 Foundation 2 Understanding the World people.
-I can recognise and delection interest outdoors.
-I can show an interest outdoors I know some of the this similarities and different understand that not I understand that some op a positive attitude about the scribe special times or events in different occupation and with in different occupations and any that make me unique and cences in relation to friends or everyone celebrates the same e places are special to member people have different beliefs for family or friends. ays of life indoors and ways of life indoors and can talk about some of the family. festivals. rs of my community.
-I celebrate and comment on the visual differences (supported through similarities) between myself and my friends.
-I understand that not everyone celebrates the same festivals, but know that how we celebrate is similar (e.g. special foods, decorations, music, special clothes, gifts) I can take an interest in and comment on unknown objects, exploring their textures, mass, colour, moving parts etc. I can take an interest in and comment on unknown objects, exploring their textures, mass, colour, moving parts etc. I know that people have different beliefs and traditions that affect their lives.
-I know that there is a link between stories and festivals (Diwali and The Story of Light, The Nativity Story, The Easter Story, Chinese New Year- The Great Race.
-I can ask and answer 'why' questions about texts that have been read to me.
-I can engage in non-fiction books.
-I can listen to and talk about non-fiction books applying new knowledge and vocabulary.
-I know the landmarks buildings (including places of worship) in the local environment discuss their importance.
+I can recognise and des I can show an interest outdoors.
+I can show an interest outdoors I know some of the thi similarities and differe I understand that not a I understand that some op a positive attitude about the scribe special times or events in different occupation and we in different occupations and ngs that make me unique and o ences in relation to friends or everyone celebrates the same e places are special to member people have different beliefs for family or friends. ays of life indoors and ways of life indoors and can talk about some of the family. festivals. rs of my community.
+I understand that not every celebrate is similar (e.g. spec I can take an interest in and mass, colour, moving parts et I can take an interest in and mass, colour, moving parts et I know that people have diff I know that there is a link be Light, The Nativity Story, Th I can ask and answer 'why' qu I can engage in non-fiction be I can listen to and talk about etween myself and my friends. understand that not everyone celebrates the same festivals elebrate is similar (e.g. special foods, decorations, music, spe can take an interest in and comment on unknown objects, ex ass, colour, moving parts etc. can take an interest in and comment on unknown objects, ex ass, colour, moving parts etc. know that people have different beliefs and traditions that know that there is a link between stories and festivals (Diwo ght, The Nativity Story, The Easter Story, Chinese New Yea can ask and answer 'why' questions about texts that have be can engage in non-fiction books. can listen to and talk about non-fiction books applying new k know the landmarks buildings (including places of worship) ir scuss their importance.
 Vocabulary Autumn 1 Families, Friends, Role Model, Special, Christianity, Jesus, Miracle, Moses, Autumn 2 Gift, Christmas, Shepherds, Wise Men , Jesus.
 Spring 1 Celebration, New Year, Festival, Holi, Hinduism Spring 2 Spring, New life, Easter, Jesus, Cross, Life Summer 1 Fable, Moral, Sikhs, Muslims, Christian, Meaning Summer 2 Special, Home, Church, Christian Mosque, Muslim Synagogue, Jewish Subject Knowledge and Stories Autumn 1 Jesus performed many miracles to show he was special - the Son of God.
 Autumn 2 Concept: Incarnation- Christians believe Jesus is the Messiah, saviour who will repair the effects of Spring 1 Holi is a Hindu festival celebrating good triumphing over evil.
 Celebrates the arrival of Spring flowers and Spring 2 Christian Concept- Salvation: Jesus' death and resurrection opens the way back to God.
 Christians believe, through his death, Summer 1 Stories The Tortoise and the Hare (Aesop fable) Summer 2 Church: Christianity Features can vary but common include: altar, font, cross, pulpit, stained